Aphids

 Description

-Nymph: Similar color and shape as adults, but small.
+Nymph: Nymphs are a similar color and shape as adults, but smaller.

 Damage